max0x7ba/atomic_queue/README.md

 ### Queue API
 The queue class templates provide the following member functions:
 * `try_push` - Appends an element to the end of the queue.
 Returns `false` when the queue is full.
+* `try_push` (batch) - Appends an iterator range to the end of the queue.
+Returns the iterator one past the last element that got pushed, which could be different from the last iterator when the queue becomes full.
 * `try_pop` - Removes an element from the front of the queue.
 Returns `false` when the queue is empty.
+* `try_pop` (batch) - Removes elements from the front of the queue and places them into an iterator.
+Returns the number of elements popped, which may be different from the number of requested elements if the queue becomes empty.
 * `push` (optimist) - Appends an element to the end of the queue.
 Busy waits when the queue is full.
 Faster than `try_push` when the queue is not full.
 Optional FIFO producer queuing and total order.
+* `push` (optimist, batch) - Appends an iterator range to the end of the queue.
+Busy waits when the queue is full.
+Returns the iterator past the last pushed element.
+Faster than `try_push` when the queue is not full.
+Optional FIFO producer queuing and total order.
 * `pop` (optimist) - Removes an element from the front of the queue.
+Busy waits when the queue is empty.
+Faster than `try_pop` when the queue is not empty.
+Optional FIFO consumer queuing and total order.
+* `pop` (optimist, batch) - Removes elements from the front of the queue and places them into an iterator.
+Returns the iterator past the last popped element.
 Busy waits when the queue is empty.
 Faster than `try_pop` when the queue is not empty.
 Optional FIFO consumer queuing and total order.
 * `was_size` - Returns the number of unconsumed elements during the call.
 The state may have changed by the time the return value is examined.
 * `was_empty` - Returns `true` if the container was empty during the call.
 The state may have changed by the time the return value is examined.
 * `was_full` - Returns `true` if the container was full during the call.
 The state may have changed by the time the return value is examined.